 Since then Susan has completed several triathlons – sprint, standard, 70.3 and IM distances – often winning her age group.
-Susan won her first Ironman race in July 2018 at Lake Placid, NY at the age of 59, giving her that coveted spot.
-The Ironman World Championships in Kona was a surreal experience for her.
-“I am forever changed by that experience – you never know what you can accomplish until you try.”
+Susan won her first Ironman race in 2018 at Lake Placid at the age of 59, wining herself a spot in the 2018 IM World Championships in Kona – “I am forever changed by that experience – you never know what you can accomplish until you try.”
 She qualified for the 2019 ITU World’s Standard and IM World’s 70.3, and the 2020 Challenge World Championships.
 But then 2020 happened: no races!

 With modified goals and many deferred races Susan is primarily focused on the Ultra 520, to be held in Penticton in 2021 (hopefully!).